sandhawke/crosscloud/apps.md

 To do:

-- add analysis about the technical issue for crosscloud versions
+- add analysis about the technical issues for crosscloud versions
 - add analysis about business issues for crosscloud versions
 - add more links to crunchbase and wikipedia
 - validate against other software product classification schemes